 Solutions like drawing old satellites out of orbits by magnets, or using space nets for sweeping and collecting debris, and more, have never reached optimum levels before.
 As for the newest resolve, our defenders in disguise of scientists from the Chinese institute came up with a paper titled: “Impacts of orbital elements of space-based laser station on small-scale space debris removal.”

 An excerpt from the abstract highlights the main points to consider: “This paper investigated the impacts of orbital elements of space-based laser station on small-scale space debris removal by numerical simulation.
 The orbital momentum models of small-scale space debris and space-based laser station were established.
 The velocity variation of the space debris ablating by the space-based laser station was analyzed, and the orbit manoeuvre of the space debris irradiated by laser station was modelled and studied.
 The variations of orbital parameters of the space debris orbit respectively without and with irradiation of high-power pulsed laser were simulated and analyzed, and the impacts of the inclination and right ascension of ascending node (RAAN) of the space-based laser station on debris removal were analyzed and discussed.”

-Authors of the paper are Liwei Yang, Quan Wen, Rui Hou, Shanghong Zhao, Yi Wang, and Yingwu Fang.
-They further wrote noting down the results from their entire research: “The simulation results show that debris removal is affected by inclination and RAAN, and laser station with the same inclination and RAAN as debris has the highest removal efficiency.
+The authors of the paper are Liwei Yang, Quan Wen, Rui Hou, Changhong Zhao, Yi Wang, and Yingwu Fang.
+They further noted the results from their research: “The simulation results show that debris removal is affected by inclination and RAAN, and laser station with the same inclination and RAAN as debris has the highest removal efficiency.
 It provides the necessary theoretical basis for the deployment of space-based laser station and the further application of space debris removal by using a space-based laser.”